bedigambar/Anchorleaf/README.md

 * **Zero Tracking**: No Google Analytics, no tracking cookies, no external trackers.
 * **Client-Only Storage**: All journal entries and bookmarks are stored strictly within the user's browser using `localStorage`.
 Your data never leaves your device.
 * **No Paywalls**: Anchorleaf is 100% free, open-source, and dedicated to emotional health accessibility.

+---

+## 📄 License & Attribution

+Anchorleaf is released under the [MIT License](https://github.com/bedigambar/Anchorleaf/blob/main/LICENSE) — © 2026 bedigambar.

+You're welcome to use, modify and build on this code, but you must keep the copyright notice and license intact (i.e. give credit).
+If you ship something based on Anchorleaf, a shout-out and a link back to [this repo](https://github.com/bedigambar/Anchorleaf) is hugely appreciated. 🙏